openstatusHQ/openstatus/README.md

 4. Follow the steps to run your sqlite database locally inside of [README.md](https://github.com/openstatusHQ/openstatus/blob/main/packages/db/README.md)

-5. Start the development with the below command
+5. Start the development with the below command inside of `/apps/web`

    ```sh
     pnpm dev